nodejs/node/doc/api/cli.md

 ### `-v`, `--version`

-Print node's version.
+Print version number.

 ### `-h`, `--help`

-Print node command line options.
+Print options.
-The output of this option is less detailed than this document.
+The output is less detailed than this document.

 ### `-e`, `--eval "script"`

-Evaluate the following argument as JavaScript.
+Evaluate the argument as JavaScript.
 The modules which are predefined in the REPL can also be used in `script`.

 ### `-p`, `--print "script"`